 This topic lists the report design, configuration, deployment, access, delivery, and programming features of Reporting Services.
-For more information about specific features available, see the following:
+For more information about specific features available, see:

 Developers who want to embed report functionality into Windows or Web applications can use the ReportViewer controls as an alternative reporting solution.
-For more information about these controls, see Reporting Reporting Services and ReportViewer Controls in Visual Studio 2010.
+For more information about these controls, see Reporting Services and ReportViewer Controls in Visual Studio.

 Relational, multidimensional, XML, and custom data sources Build reports using data from any data source type that has a Microsoft .NET Framework-managed data provider, OLE DB provider, or ODBC data source.
 You can create reports that use relational and multidimensional data from SQL Server and Analysis Services, Oracle, Hyperion, and other databases.
 You can use an XML data processing extension to retrieve data from any XML data source.
 You can use table-valued functions to design custom data sources.

 Tabular, matrix, chart, and free-form report layouts Create tabular reports for column-based data, matrix reports for summarized data, chart reports for graphical data, and free-form reports for everything else.
-By using the tablix data region, you can create reports that combine table and matrix layouts.
+A new data region introduced in SQL Server 2008 enables you to create reports that combine table and matrix layouts.
 Reports can embed other reports and charts, along with lists, graphics, and controls for dynamic Web-based applications.

 Presentation formats Choose a presentation format when you open the report, or after you open the report.
 You can choose Web-oriented, page-oriented, and desktop application formats.
 Formats include HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.